Philippines delivers air aid to areas cut off since earthquake - ExBulletin

 The state disaster agency said the quake destroyed nearly 1,600 homes and about 100 pieces of infrastructure, noting that more than 1,000 aftershocks with a magnitude of 1.5-5.4 have been recorded so far.

 “Our problem is that we haven’t received any help yet.
-We need food, milk, water and medicine,” Jamalia Dimapao, a resident of the town of Bangweed in Abra, told DZMM radio.
+We need food, milk, water and medicine,” Ms. Jamalia Dimapao, who lives in the town of Bangweed in Abra, told DZMM radio.

-Dimapao said families, including children, were sheltering under torn tarpaulins, exposing them to rain.
+Ms Dimapao said families, including children, were sheltering under torn tarpaulins, exposing them to the rain.

-In the town of Lagangilang, also in Abra, residents requested temporary shelter and food.

 Abra, an area of rugged valleys and mountains inhabited by approximately 250,000 people, has been responsible for most of the reported landslides and damaged roads since the earthquake.